-Treatment breakthrough: Todai-led team creates mouse pancreas in rat, transplants it into diabetic mouse | The Japan Times
+Todai-led team creates mouse pancreas in rat in treatment breakthrough | The Japan Times

 The study also showed that pancreatic islets, a cluster of cells located within a pancreas, released insulin to adjust blood sugar levels.

-The islets were transplanted to mice with diabetes and “successfully normalized and maintained” normal blood glucose levels for over 370 days, the researchers said in its article.
+The islets were transplanted to mice with diabetes and “successfully normalized and maintained” normal blood glucose levels for over 370 days, the researchers said in the article.

-The rat blood vessels remained in the islets but were replaced with mouse blood vessels following the transplantation.
+The rat blood vessels remained in the islets but were replaced with mouse blood vessels following the transplant.

 The researchers said no acute rejection was seen after the transplantation because mice that produced the pancreas and those developing diabetes had similar genetic backgrounds.

-The study indicates that acute rejection may not be observed even if human organs are made in animals if the iPS cells are those of the patients, they said.
+The study indicates that acute rejection may not be observed, even if human organs are made in animals, if the iPS cells are those of the patients, they said.